Police officer charged after shooting man near Dorney Park

 SOUTH WHITEHALL TWP., Pa.
 (WPVI) --A police officer has been charged with voluntary manslaughter following a shooting last month near Dorney Park that left a man dead.

-Charges against Officer Joseph Roselle, 33, were announced on Tuesday.
+Charges against Officer Jonathan Roselle, 33, were announced on Tuesday.

 District Attorney Jim Martin said the man who was killed, 44-year-old Joseph Santos of Hasbrouck Heights, New Jersey, was not armed at the time of the shooting.